 2. We have unparalleled experience in handling complex cases efficiently.

 This firm cut its teeth in the early 1990s, when Alabama was known as “tort hell.”
 During that time, Lightfoot lawyers handled literally thousands of high stakes cases in difficult forums.
 Our work load and the importance of the matters on which we were working taught us to work efficiently without hordes of associates doing mindless tasks, forced our youngest lawyers to gain experience far beyond their years in taking significant responsibility for our clients’ matters, and taught us to embrace technology that enhanced our efficiency.
 The work we did in our formative years has given our lawyers a base of knowledge and experience in handling both serial and complex matters for a client list that we dare say no comparably sized firm in America can top.

 3. We are not simply discovery and motion lawyers.

 We hear stories from our clients about lawyers who engage in discovery for discovery’s sake and then panic if a matter is not resolved before trial.
 That is not who we are.
 If a case needs to be resolved, we do what we need to do to resolve it.
 But if a case needs to be tried, our lawyers have both the experience and the temperament to try it.
 And our opponents know it.
 We will furnish, on request, a summary of every jury verdict, good and bad, we have received since this firm’s inception.
 It is a long list.
 In addition, we are regularly retained to handle post-trial motions and appeals of matters other firms have handled.
-We will furnish a list of those matters as well.
-The firm takes pride in its track record in the over 250 reported appellate decisions in which it has been involved.
+We will furnish a list of those matters, as well.
+The firm takes pride in its track record of over 150 reported appellate wins.

 4. We grow our own talent.